dogweather/forkful/content/en/vba/files-and-io/checking-if-a-directory-exists.md

   \ is about verifying the presence of a folder within the file system before performing\u2026"
 lastmod: '2024-03-13T22:44:59.947429-06:00'
 model: gpt-4-0125-preview
-summary: "Checking if a directory exists in Visual Basic for Applications (VBA) is\
-  \ about verifying the presence of a folder within the file system before performing\u2026"
+summary: Checking if a directory exists in Visual Basic for Applications (VBA) is about verifying the presence of a folder within the file system before performing operations like saving files or creating new directories.
 title: Checking if a directory exists
 weight: 20
 ---